davidjfk/012_dentist_app/README_design_to_implement_dentist_app.md

     use case: as a an assistant or dentist I delete a dental appointment for a patient in the dentist-app (e.g. the patient is ill, so cannot come).
         The basic idea of the next steps is that the deletion of an appointment will undo/reverse an added appointment in global state.
 Just like in the situation of adding an appointment, I must distinguish between appointments with and without an assistant.

-    1. click delete-button:
-        a) in the Calendar View or Day View click on the appointment.
-    2.  via inverse data flow (via redux-toolkit) appointment is deleted from global state (next step below explains how).
-Automatic re-render will make then
-        apppointment disappear from calender (month) view and day view, due to automatic re-render.
-    3.  the idea: deleteAppointment does the opposite with state as addAppointment (see use cases 1 and 2)
-    4.  fn deleteAppointment can first be called as a fn (see winc-requirment: - delete an appointment: newState = removeAppointment(state, appointmentId)  ).
+    1.  fn deleteAppointment below will first be called as a fn (see winc-requirment: - delete an appointment: newState = removeAppointment(state, appointmentId)  ).

-        In the bonus requirement this fn will be invoked from a button 'delete appointment' that will be added to each appointment in the Calendar View and the Day View.
+        In the bonus requirement: call this fn from a button 'delete appointment' that will be added to each appointment in the

+    2.  result: appointment is deleted from global state.
+    3. Automatic re-render will make the apppointment then disappear from calender (month) view and day view, due to automatic re-render.
+    4.  the idea: deleteAppointment does the opposite with state as addAppointment (see use cases 1 and 2)

         fn deleteAppointment(appointmentId){